Box-ball system: soliton and tree decomposition of excursions: Conserved quantities and solitons

-Given the run $[x,y]$ we call $|x-y|$ its size.
-The size of the semi-infinite or infinite runs is $+\infty$.

-Any configuration of balls generates a partition of $\mathbb Z$ into disjoint runs alternating between empty and occupied runs.
-Two adjacent runs are indeed necessarily one empty and the other one occupied.

-A finite ball configuration contains a finite collection of runs being the leftmost and the rightmost runs empty and semi-infinite.
-In this situation it is possible to implement the following algorithm.

-\paragraph{Takahashi-Satsuma algorithm} \begin{itemize} \item[0)] Start with a ball configuration $\eta$ with a single excursion. \item[1)] If there is just one single infinite run then stop, otherwise go to the next step.
+The following is a small variation of the original algorithm. \begin{itemize} \item[0)] Start with a ball configuration $\eta$ with a finite number of balls. \item[1)] If there is just one single infinite zero-run then stop, otherwise go to the next step.

-\item[2)] Search for the leftmost among the smallest runs.
-Pair the boxes belonging to the run with the first boxes belonging to the nearest neighbor run to its right (whose size is necessarily not smaller).
-The set of paired boxes and their contents identifies a soliton $\gamma$.
+\item[2)] Search for the leftmost among the smallest runs; assume that the run size is $k$.
+The $k$ boxes belonging to the run and the first $k$ boxes belonging to the nearest neighbor run to its right (whose size is necessarily not smaller than $k$) identify a soliton $\gamma$, call $\tth_1(\gamma)<\dots<\tth_k(\gamma)$ the positions of the occupied boxes of $\gamma$ and $\ttt_1(\gamma) <\dots <\ttt_k(\gamma)$ the positions of the empty boxes of $\gamma$.

 \item[3)] Ignore the boxes of the identified solitons, update the runs gluing together the remaining boxes and go to step 1.

 \end{itemize} Since there is a finite number of balls, the algorithm stops after a finite number of iterations and identifies a finite number of solitons.
 This algorithm is called TS decomposition.
 For instance, the TS decomposition of the excursion of Fig.~\ref{excursion} is given in Fig.\ref{TS-decomposition}.